Personnel of the Visual and Autonomous Exploration Systems Research Laboratory:

 Mark A. Tarbell is a Senior Design Engineer and Visiting Scientist at Caltech with more than 30 years of large-scale computer architecture and biomedical systems analysis, design, and development.
 He designed and implemented the Space Shuttle Radar Topography Mission ground data processor control infrastructure for the Jet Propulsion Laboratory (JPL), which processed an unprecedented number of terabytes of spatial in-flight data into ultra-high resolution 3D digital topography of the entire globe.
 He has designed and implemented real-time automation systems for deep space radio dish antennae, large-scale (multi-terabyte) data archival and retrieval systems, and distributed client/server command and control processing infrastructures for the U.S. military.

-He is the technical editor and illustrator of the groundbreaking special volume, by S.M. de Gyurky.
+He is the technical editor and illustrator of the special volume, by S.M. de Gyurky.
+Most recently, he is co-author, technical editor, and illustrator of the groundbreaking Artificial Intelligence volume, , with S.M. de Gyurky.

 Professor Emeritus Dr. Erich Schmid is a theoretical physicist and computational physicist.
 He is the founder of ZDV, the University Computing Center of Tübingen, Germany.
 Together with I. Slaus he is the founder of the European Few-Body Physics Research Committee.
 Dr. Schmid is known by the text books "The Quantum Mechanical Three-Body Problem" and "Theoretical Physics on the Personal Computer" with editions in English, German, Russian, and Japanese.